stagenow/docs/edge/source/gettingstarted.md

 * Last Updated - The last time an administrator updated the profile.

-* Latest Staged - The last time the profile was staged.
+* Latest Published - The last time the profile was published.

 * MX Version - The version of MX used when creating the profile.

+* Connection Type - How StageNow connects to a network (MX 6.0 only).

 * RD - Indicates whether the profile is RD enabled, i.e., whether RD bar codes can be printed from this profile.